 3. Page/Screens per session

-This goal type works quite similar to duration goals, except that you’re tracking the number of people who visit a certain number of pages on your website.
+This goal type works quite similar with duration goals, except that you’re tracking the amount of people who visit a certain number of pages in your website.
 For example, you may want to track the number of people who visit 5 pages, or less than/more than 5 pages.

 Pages goal types are also great for support pages/sites since you get to track how easy it is for users to navigate your site – before they find what they’re looking for.

 Use this goal type to track ‘events’ like a user downloading your ebook, a new click to an external link or a video watched for an x amount of time.

 Event goals are extremely useful in instances where you’re trying to measure how effectively a blog is in getting people to click to an external site, or when you’re trying to gauge how engaging a video on your website is based on the time users spend watching it.